 In designing a pouch line, the desired line speed is what drives most if not all of the other design decisions.
 For example, the line speed will dictate the type and sometimes the brand of pouch filler/sealer.
 The filler/sealer will have a characteristic output format for the filled and sealed pouches – single file or “two up”.
 There is also the strong possibility that there will be more than one filler/sealer in your line.

 The piece of equipment immediately downstream to the filler/sealer is the pouch loading station.
-The loader will have to collate the pouches in a manner that they can be placed in a racking system.
+The loader will have to collate the pouches in a manner that they can be placed in a traying system.
 Depending on the output of the filler/sealer and the number of filler/sealers in the line, the loader could be presented with pouches in single file, two, four, or more across.
 The output from the filler/sealer will have direct impact on the design of the loader.
 More detail on this subject is presented further below.

-Once the conceptual rack design is done, then retort sizing can be started.
+Once the conceptual tray design is done, then retort sizing can be started.
 It is sometime necessary to revisit the pouch size at this point, since a small change in the dimensions of the pouch, can sometime greatly enhance the efficiency of the line design.

-Pouches racks can be fabricated in one of two ways:
+Tray racks can be fabricated in one of two ways:

-- Stainless steel or aluminum construction
+- Metal form stainless steel or aluminum construction

 - Injection molded plastic construction